ashdavies/talks/2019-08-26-implementing-the-paging-library/implementing-the-paging-library.md

 ^ Say we're working with a remote data source

-^ Such as an our backend service or Firebase
+^ Such as an a backend service or with Firebase

 ---